Innovations in Brain Recovery

-The 45th Annual Association for Research in Otolaryngology (ARO) MidWinter Meeting was held February 5-9, 2022.
-Dr. Kaisu Lankinen presented ‘Articulatory Motor Areas and Speech Perception: A 7T fMRI Study‘ during the […]
+The 45th Annual Association for Research in Otolaryngology (ARO) MidWinter Meeting was held in San.
+Jose, California, from February 5-9, 2022.
+Dr. Kaisu Lankinen presented ‘Articulatory Motor Areas and Speech Perception: A […]

 Congratulations to Dr. Kaisu Lankinen: Poster Presentation at the 28th Annual Meeting of the Organization for Human Brain Mapping

-The 28th Annual Meeting of the Organization for Human Brain Mapping (OHBM) was held June 7-8, 2022.
-Dr. Kaisu Lankinen presented ‘Role of Articulatory Motor Networks in Perceptual Categorization of Speech Signals: […]
+The 28th Annual Meeting of the Organization for Human Brain Mapping (OHBM) was held in Glasgow, Scotland, from June 7-8, 2022.
+Dr. Kaisu Lankinen presented ‘Role of Articulatory Motor Networks in Perceptual […]

 MGH/HST Athinoula A. Martinos Center for Biomedical Imaging